FC Dallas: Television

 Until the 2012 season, FC Dallas matches appeared on various local television stations such as KTXA and WFAA (digital channel 8.3), and regional sports network Fox Sports Southwest (often on alternate Fox Sports Southwest Plus channels when conflicting with Texas Rangers, Dallas Mavericks, and Dallas Stars games).

 In 2012, Dallas Mavericks play-by-play announcer Mark Followill also became the primary play-by-play announcer for FC Dallas, replacing the late Bobby Rhine.
 Former Houston Dynamo announcer Jonathan Yardley shared play-by-play responsibilities with Followill in 2012.
 In 2013, Bob Sturm (weekday early afternoon co-host on sports radio KTCK) replaced Yardley, who has continued to fill in for Followill and Sturm in 2013, 2016, and 2018.
 The color commentator spot was filled until 2016 by a rotation of former MLS players including: Brian Dunseth, Ian Joy, Kevin Hartman, Steve Jolley, and Dante Washington.
 FC Dallas employee Daniel Robertson or Sturm (beginning in 2016) filled in when one of the others are not available.
 Longtime national soccer writer Steve Davis has been the analyst on all matches since 2018.
 Beginning with the new KTXA deal in 2015, longtime local sports broadcaster Gina Miller hosted a team produced 30-minute pregame show on select broadcasts.

 In 2021, FC Dallas announced that Estrella TV would become the first team's regional Spanish television partner for the 2021 and 2022 seasons, with matches appearing on Estrella's Dallas affiliate KMPX.

 In 2025, invoking an option in the Apple contract that allows for regional rebroadcasts of matches on at least a 48-hour delay, FC Dallas announced that it would air Tuesday-night encores of matches on KDFI under the FC Dallas Rewind branding.

 Radio

 Beginning with the 2018 season, English radio coverage of the club's MLS matches has been on the club's website.
 Beginning with the 2019 season for locally televised games, the radio coverage has been a simulcast of the audio from the television broadcast.
-When the club's match is televised nationally with no local coverage, a radio-only broadcast is available online.
+Starting in 2023, FC Dallas began originating English language commentary through their website before broadcasting games on Talk Radio 1190AM through the 2024 season.
+Beginning in 2025 the club began streaming their English commentary on YouTube, creating a second screen experience called "The Burncast" while also broadcasting on their app.

 Carlos Alvarado and Rafa Calderon provide Spanish language commentary on radio stations such as KFLC and KFZO.
 Alvarado has been the play-by-play announcer since the inaugural 1996 season, and Calderon has been the color analyst since the 2001 season.

-Just like on television, the club struggled to find radio broadcast partners.
-For several seasons, there were no English radio broadcasts of FC Dallas games.
-Beginning with the 2014 season, English radio broadcasts (including a postgame show) returned for the club with KWRD-FM becoming the primary radio home for the club's matches.
-This arrangement continued through the 2017 season.
-Steve Davis was the initial and most used announcer, calling the games solo.
+The club discontinued Spanish language commentary ahead of the 2025 season.